jwhop/BizHawk-Shuffler/README.md

 Versions with a * next to them will throw the `Can't have two instances of Lua...` error unless this patched version of BizHawk is used: https://www.alistairaitcheson.com/downloads/BizHawk_2.6.1_with_shuffler_fix_001.zip

+*Nintendo 64*
+- Super Mario 64 *

 *SNES*
 - Super Mario World
 - Super Mario Kart
-- The Legend of Zelda: A Link to the Past
+- The Legend of Zelda: A Link to the Past *

 *NES*
 - Super Mario Bros